joecupano/FieldDayPiServer/README.md

 ```

 - Once rebooted, log in as pi then copy the <mark>server_install.sh</mark> shell script from the repo into the pi home directory and run.
+- Create any web pages/files in the /var/www/html directory.
+See sample-web-site directory in repo for some inspiration.